 (2) High levels of focus and concentration

 90 minutes of intense stretching, posing and breathing, in tropical temperatures is difficult without good levels of focus and concentration.
-The added heat in the room means even more discipline is required with breathing, which all-in-all means there is little time to think about your shopping list, or the email you forgot to send for work.
+The added heat in the room means even more discipline is required with breathing.
+All in all it means there is little time to think about your shopping list, or the email you forgot to send for work.

 (3) Greater determination

-Because in hot yoga, well, Bikram at least, the routine is the same in each class, it is possible to deepen your stretches, and practice as a whole, as you are not pre-planning or pre-empting what pose comes next – the order is always the same 26 poses, practiced twice in a session.
+With Bikram yoga the routine is the same in each class.
+It is therefore possible to deepen your stretches and practice as a whole, as you are not pre-planning or pre-empting what pose comes next – the order is always the same 26 poses, practiced twice in a session.

 This results in being able to really strive to hold your stretches and poses longer, or strive to perfection with your alignment.
 This attitude can get healthily addictive, as you become determined to master your practice.